echeran/smile-of-murugan/webbook/chapter19.md

-is never loud or vulgar; his prose may be probably in one short phrase evaluated as innocent entertainment, though, of course, its innocence is questionable if one agrees (as I do) with Subrahmanyam's strict pronouncement that "Kalki's Alai Ōcai, the Sahitya Akademi winning novel, is still unrivalled in the number of words used to square inch of sentimentality on the human scene".[^akilans-writings]
+is never loud or vulgar; his prose may be probably in one short phrase evaluated as innocent entertainment, though, of course, its innocence is questionable if one agrees (as I do) with Subrahmanyam's strict pronouncement that "Kalki's *Alai Ōcai*, the Sahitya Akademi winning novel, is still unrivalled in the number of words used to square inch of sentimentality on the human scene".[^akilans-writings]